TeamGraphix/graphix/README.md

 ## Acknowledgements

-Graphix was founded in 2022 by Shinichi Sunami (University of Oxford) and Masato Fukushima (University of Tokyo, Fixstars Amplify) with support from [Fixstars Amplify](https://amplify.fixstars.com/en/) and [Unitary Foundation](https://unitary.foundation/grants.html), and later joined by Daichi Sasaki, Yuki Watanabe and Sora Shiratani (University of Tokyo, Fixstars Amplify).
+Graphix was founded in 2022 by Shinichi Sunami (University of Oxford) with assistance from Masato Fukushima (University of Tokyo, Fixstars Amplify), supported by [Fixstars Amplify](https://amplify.fixstars.com/en/) and [Unitary Foundation](https://unitary.foundation/grants.html), and later joined by Daichi Sasaki, Yuki Watanabe and Sora Shiratani (University of Tokyo, Fixstars Amplify).

 <p>
 <a href="https://unitary.foundation/grants/" style="margin-right: 30px;">